mattheww/gomill/gomill_docs/sgf.rst

 Each node holds a number of :dfn:`properties`.
 Each property is identified by a short string called the :dfn:`PropIdent`, eg ``"SZ"`` or ``"B"``.
 See :ref:`sgf_property_list` below for a list of the standard properties.
 See the :term:`SGF` specification for full details.
+See :ref:`parsing_details` below for restrictions on well-formed *PropIdents*.

 Gomill doesn't enforce |SGF|'s restrictions on where properties can appear (eg, the distinction between *setup* and *move* properties).